 - 2.7.1 Where it is impractical to eliminate an obstacle, it should be appropriately marked or lighted, or both, to be clearly visible to pilots in all weather and visibility conditions.
-AC139-6, Aerodrome design, contains detailed specifications about the marking and lighting of obstacles. - 2.7.2 Note that the marking and lighting of obstacles is intended to reduce hazards to aircraft by indicating the presence of obstacles.
+AC139-6 contains detailed specifications about the marking and lighting of obstacles. - 2.7.2 Note that the marking and lighting of obstacles is intended to reduce hazards to aircraft by indicating the presence of obstacles.
 It does not necessarily reduce operating limitations which may be caused by the obstacle.
-AC139-6 specifies that obstacles should be marked and, if the aerodrome is used at night, lighted lit up, except when the obstacle is that: - (a) lighting and marking may be omitted when the obstacle is shielded by another obstacle, and - (b) the marking may be omitted when the obstacle is lighted lit by high intensity obstacle lights by day. - 2.7.3 Vehicles and other mobile objects, excluding aircraft, on movement areas of aerodromes should be marked and lighted, unless they are used on apron areas only.
+Guidance on the use of obstacle lights can be found in AC139-6. - 2.7.3 Vehicles and other mobile objects, excluding aircraft, on movement areas of aerodromes should be marked and lighted, unless they are used on apron areas only.